dyhes/zulip/templates/corporate/why-zulip.md

 employees and yet advertises no remote job positions (positions where you could work from anywhere).

-In contrast, the Zulip team has over 30 core team members distributed across a dozen time zones, and uses only Zulip and GitHub issues for communication (no email lists, video meetings, etc).
+In contrast, the Aloha team has over 30 core team members distributed across a dozen time zones, and uses only Aloha and GitHub issues for communication (no email lists, video meetings, etc).

 ## Teams that love Slack are often mostly using DMs and small channels.